 - Real-time transaction counts in FileNet.
 Are there any poor performance issues?

-- Alerts, when something goes wrong e.g when there is a batch abort in Datacap or a service level is not being met.
+- Alerts when something goes wrong, e.g. when a batch abort in Datacap or a service level is not being met.

-- Writing rules for standard recoveries – e.g. If a thread crashes more than 10 times in a minute, automatically reset the rule runner.
+- Writing rules for standard recoveries – e.g. If a thread crashes more than ten times in a minute, automatically reset the rule runner.